 Promotion includes emails by the Wernick Method Office (at least one as part of a 5x/year email to our full list, advertising all upcoming classes with links to each class’s page; also a customized followup email for each class to our list in its region, 2-3 weeks out).
 Weekly classes are advertised to a circle within 70 miles of the venue.
 Camps (teaching on consecutive full days) and classes at festivals are advertised to a larger region, a 250-mile radius.
 Teachers may request customized print and web ads and radio announcements, created at no charge by the Wernick Method Office (allow 2 weeks’ lead time pre-publication deadline).

 Students register through this website, though if a class is offered through a music store, music camp, or other sponsoring organization, other arrangements are possible.
 Teachers typically collect payment balances and may also collect deposits or full payments, with all included in the accounting.

 The Wernick Method Office registers students, collects deposits and promptly emails the students their class materials.
 In time for the first class session, the Office emails to the teacher the student roster and an accounting of deposits and registrations received.

-Once the class has started and the accounting is approved by the teacher, the Office mails the teacher a check for collected deposits (less the Wernick Method fee and any other amounts owed to the Office) as well as an updated roster for printing and distributing to students.
+Once the class has started and the accounting is approved by the teacher, the Office sends the teacher a payment for collected deposits (less the Wernick Method fee and any other amounts owed to the Office) as well as an updated roster for printing and distributing to students.
 If the teacher had collected some of the prior payments, it may be the teacher who sends a check to the Office to square the owed amount.

 For each class, the Wernick Method generally takes 15% of a class’s total tuition income.
 An exception: With smaller classes, the cut is either one full tuition or 25% of income, whichever is less.
-The other exception: The WM cut for overseas classes is 10%.
+The other exception: The WM cut for non-U.S. classes is 10%.